agentmorris/usgs-tegus/README.md

 ### Actually running the model

+<b>These instructions currently assume you can open a mambaforge prompt with admin privileges.</b>  If you can't... we'll talk and I'll update this README.

 You can run the model with the run_detector_batch script from the MegaDetector Python package, which you just installed.
 First, when you open a new Mambaforge prompt, don't forget to do this:

 ```batch